A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Numerical Results

 \section{Numerical Results}

 This section examines the numerical properties of the devised method.
 First, convergence in space and time for an example with known analytical solution is demonstrated in Sec.~\ref{sec:numerical_results_manufatured}, thereafter, the schemes' ability to accurately predict fluid mechanical quantities in practically relevant scenarios is evaluated for classical benchmarks being the two-dimensional flow around a cylinder~\cite{Schaefer1996} and the Taylor--Green vortex~\cite{TaylorGreen1937} in its three-dimensional setup according to~\citet{Wang2013}.
-Matrix-based and matrix-free implementations are publicly available via the \texttt{BDFConsistentSplitting} scheme in~\texttt{ExaDG}~\cite{exadg-2020},\footnote{\url{https://github.com/exadg/exadg}, retrieved on November 30, 2025.}

-which is based on~\texttt{deal.II}~\cite{dealii}.
+Matrix-based and matrix-free implementations are publicly available via the \texttt{BDFConsistentSplitting} scheme in~\texttt{ExaDG}\footnote{\url{https://github.com/exadg/exadg}, retrieved on November 30, 2025.}~\cite{exadg-2020}, which is based on~\texttt{deal.II}~\cite{dealii}.
 The PPE is solved using a conjugate-gradient solver preconditioned by multigrid algorithms, while the momentum equation is solved with a GMRES solver using an inverse mass preconditioner, as the resulting linear system is not symmetric.
-If not specified otherwise, the relative solver tolerance is set to $10^{-6}$ and the absolute solver tolerance to $10^{-12}$.
+If not specified otherwise, the relative solver tolerance is set to $10^{-6}$ and the absolute solver tolerance to $10^{-12}$, measured in the unpreconditioned residual.
+Results are presented for the modified pressure scheme unless explicitly noted otherwise.